jbitton/hps-submarine-architecture/README.md

 * `submarine_captain_client.py`: You will insert your submarine client code in the `your_algorithm()` function.
 You don't need to touch _anything else_.
 Follow the instructions detailed in the docstring.
 * `trench_manager_client.py`: You will split up your trench client code into two functions: `send_probes` and `choose_alert`.
 I split it up into two separate functions for modularity purposes and the fact that they do have different logic.
 You don't need to touch _anything else_.
 Follow the instructions detailed in each docstring.

+## Playing a Manual Game

+In order to play a manual game (i.e., you enter in your moves every time using stdin), use the `--manual` flag.
+It has the following options:
+* `--manual both` you play the submarine captain and trench manager manually
+* `--manual sub` you play the submarine captain manually
+* `--manual trench` you play the trench manager manually

+So, when you'd run the python code, you'd just run: `python3.6 run_game.py --manual both` for instance.

 ## Modifying the Initial Game State

 If you want to test out various initial game state values, you only need to modify one line of code.